simdjson/simdjson/doc/ondemand.md

    `["screen_name"]` then converts to object, checking for `{`, and finds `"screen_name"`.

-   To convert to string, `lemire` is written to the document's string buffer, which now has *two* string_views pointing into it, and looks like `first!\0lemire\0`.
+   To convert the result to usable string (i.e., the screen name `lemire`), the characters are written to the document's string buffer (after possibly escaping them), which now has *two* string_views pointing into it, and looks like `first!\0lemire\0`.

    Finally, the temporary user object is destroyed, causing it to skip the remainder of the object (`}`).

+   NOTE: You may only have one active array or object active at any given time.
+An array or an object becomes active when the `ondemand::object` or `ondemand::array` is created, and it releases its 'focus' when its destructor is called.
+If you create an array or an object located inside a parent object or array, the child array or object becomes active while the parent becomes temporarily inactive.
+If you access several sibling objects or arrays, you must ensure that the destructor is called by scoping each access (see Iteration Safety section below for further details).

 5. We get `"retweet_count"` and `"favorite_count"` as unsigned integers.